Hilton House Hotel, Derby: Early owners

 Ernest Martin Massey (1863-1921) wanted to be an artist and had considerable talent as one of his paintings was shown in the 1895 The Exhibition of the Royal Academy of Arts.
 However he took over the running of the agency and continued its success.
 In 1895 he married Florence Lilian Warwick (1873-1956) who was the daughter of John Alfred Warwick of Derby.
 The couple had five daughters and two sons.
 Their eldest son was Herbert Martin Massey, the famous prisoner of Stalag Luft III.

 Herbert Martin Massey (1898-1976) was born in Hilton House in 1898.
 He was educated as a child at the Spondon House Preparatory School and then later at the age of 16 he went to the Royal Military College at Sandhurst.
-In the following year he was an officer in the Nottingham and Derbyshire Regiment and entered the War.
-He was seriously injured when his plane was shot down by German ace flyer Werner Voss.
+In the following year he was an officer in the Nottingham and Derbyshire Regiment and entered the World War I. He was seriously injured when his plane was shot down by German ace flyer Werner Voss.
 However after the War he continued his flying career in the Royal Air Force.
 In 1936 he was again almost killed in Palestine during an incident for which he was awarded the Distinguished Service Order (DSO).

 Over the next six years he rose through the ranks to Group Captain and then Air Commodore.
 Then in 1942 during World War II he was shot down over Holland.
 He was taken prisoner by the Germans and sent to Stalag Luft III.
 Here, he was the Senior British Officer and gained the admiration of his men by vigorously defending their rights.
 In 1944 he made the decision to authorise the Great Escape, the famous breakout from the prisoner of war camp.
 He did not join the escape himself as he was too badly wounded but it was to him the Germans first broke the news of the execution of fifty of those who had been recaptured.
 He was repatriated to Britain shortly afterwards and reported the war crime to the authorities which began the process of convicting the perpetrators after the war.

-Meanwhile during this time Herbert’s family continued their lives in Hilton House.
+Meanwhile during this time Herbert's family continued their lives in Hilton House.
 His father Ernest died in 1921 and his mother Florence and sister Ruth took over the running of the employment agency.
 The Massey family decided to sell the house in 1933.